NixOS/nix/doc/manual/src/language/import-from-derivation.md

 - [`builtins.path`](./builtins.md#builtins-path)` { path = expr; }`
 - [`builtins.hashFile`](./builtins.md#builtins-hashFile)` t expr`
 - `builtins.scopedImport x drv`

+When the store path needs to be accessed, evaluation will be paused, the corresponding store object [realised], and then evaluation resumed.

+[realised]: @docroot@/glossary.md#gloss-realise

+This has performance implications:
+Evaluation can only finish when all required store objects are realised.
+Since the Nix language evaluator is sequential, it only finds store paths to read from one at a time.
+While realisation is always parallel, in this case it cannot be done for all required store paths at once, and is therefore much slower than otherwise.

 Realising store objects during evaluation can be disabled by setting [`allow-import-from-derivation`](../command-ref/conf-file.md#conf-allow-import-from-derivation) to `false`.
 Without IFD it is ensured that evaluation is complete and Nix can produce a build plan before starting any realisation.